 The killer next door: Love & Death, The Staircase and more

 It’s a peaceful day in the neighbourhood.
 Amid the bustle of children playing, lawnmowers and barking dogs, Candy Montgomery is in the laundry room chopping up her friend Betty Gore with an axe.
-House flipper Pam Hupp has a busy day ahead of mixing poisons, forgery and lies, and keen gardeners Susan and Christopher Edwards are outside planting shrubs over Susans’ parents’ backyard graves.
+Keen gardeners Susan and Christopher Edwards are outside planting shrubs over Susans’ parents’ backyard graves.
 Meanwhile, novelist Michael Peterson is hard at work plotting his real-life true crime scene as another keen writer, 17-year-old Michelle Carter, chats with her online BFF, Conrad, urging him to get back in his truck and reach that final destination.

 True-crime drama series like Love & Death have us convinced that there’s a slaughterhouse of emotions lurking in mundane lives.
-Pull back the curtain on five suburban murder stories with Showmax…
+Pull back the curtain on these suburban murder stories with Showmax…

 Love & Death